 1. Glycolic Chemical Peel

 Sometimes, you need one of the deep peels.
-Out of all the peels available, the glycolic peel penetrates your skin the deepest, so it’s the best one for exfoliation.
+Out of all the chemical peels available, the glycolic peel penetrates your skin the deepest, so it’s the best one for exfoliation.
 This is due to glycolic acid’s small molecular structure, which allows it to penetrate deep into the layers of the skin.
 It’s also good for bringing a healthy glow back to aging skin.

 Glycolic acid is used to dissolve and allow dead skin cells to slough off.
 The result is a smoother skin surface with clear pores.
 A.k.a., beautiful skin.

-Glycolic peels come in different intensities and can affect your skin differently depending on how strong it is.
+Glycolic peels, and other deep peels, come in different intensities and can affect your skin differently depending on how strong it is.
 Looking for a deep peel?
 Glycolic peels may be for you.